phiresky/blog/posts/2020/sqlite-performance-tuning.md

     pragma mmap_size = 30000000000;
     ```

-    Uses memory mapping instead of read/write calls when db is < mmap_size.
+    Uses memory mapping instead of read/write calls when the database is < mmap_size in bytes.
 Less syscalls, and pages and caches will be managed by the OS, so the performance of this depends on your operating system.
-Note that it will not use this amount of physical memory, just virtual memory.
-Should be much faster on at least Linux.
+Note that it will not use the amount of physical memory, it will just reserve virtual memory.
+The OS will then decide which pages are evicted and which stay in memory based on its usual "disk caching" logic.
+Should be much faster, at least on Linux and if you have a fair amount of memory for your SQLite process.
+If your database is larger than the given mmap_size, the first part of the database will still be memory mapped, the rest will be handled with read() / write() syscalls.

+    If you are on a 32-bit system you can probably only set this to $2^{31} - 1$.

 -   Increase the page size